jinghao/jinghao.github.com/_posts/2010-04-11-the-economics-and-politics-of-climate-change.md

 created: 1271022054
 categories: environment economics climate
 ---
-Here is an excerpt from a <a href="http://www.nytimes.com/2010/04/11/magazine/11Economy-t.html">superb article by Paul Krugman</a>, highlighting the hypocrisy and misinformation of the critics:
+Here is an excerpt from a [superb article by Paul Krugman](http://www.nytimes.com/2010/04/11/magazine/11Economy-t.html), highlighting the hypocrisy and misinformation of the critics:

 > What you hear from conservative opponents of a climate-change policy, however, is that any attempt to limit emissions would be economically devastating.
 The Heritage Foundation, for one, responded to Budget Office estimates on Waxman-Markey with a broadside titled, “C.B.O.
 Grossly Underestimates Costs of Cap and Trade.”
 The real effects, the foundation said, would be ruinous for families and job creation.